RahulModak74/Bayesian-Traffic-Prism/README.md

 Our software component risk-analysis.ejs has the placeholder to either include API or your custom model and directly get Gen AI risk scores.

+Poly Swarm:

+PolySwarm is a decentralized threat intelligence marketplace built on blockchain technology that aims to transform how cybersecurity threat detection works.

+We have added basic support for Poly Swarm to improve threat detection even further.

+Poly Swarm API usage will have associated costs.
+This is easiest introduction to cybersecurity related blockchain.

 Professional Consulting: To develop custom modules, advanced attacks like Polyglot, Gen AI integration, Slow moving attack detection EDR capabilities rivalling or even potentially exceeding leading vendors and  reporting or for training / production support pl get in touch pbi@bayesiananalytics.in

 🤝 How to Contribute